• Skip to primary navigation

 The best easy homemade pecan pie recipe - This traditional Southern recipe is homemade from scratch except for the crust which is premade and packaged.
 Classic simple recipe for Thanksgiving dinner like Grandma used to make.
 Original gooey no fail instructions.

-Many Novembers ago, I gained about fifteen pounds perfecting my very own pecan pie recipe.
+About 20 Novembers ago, I gained fifteen pounds perfecting my very own pecan pie recipe.
 My gain is your gain because I'm going to share it with you, in the spirit of the coming holidays.

 Also, this recipe works equally well in a deep dish pie plate or a normal shallow one.
 I've tried both, and I prefer the deep dish because there's more gooey filling in each bite, but that's just my personal preference.
 If you use a shallower plate, you may need to adjust your cooking time.
 A shallow pie will cook more quickly and may burn if you're not careful.